Alexiush/LOGQ/docs/knowledge.md

 ```

 Facts used in queries are different.
 They are called BoundFacts as their variables can be bound to new values during logical query execution.
 Bound facts also implement Equals operator used to compare them to facts.
-When bound fact matches fact all of it's values must be bound to values of matched fact
+When bound fact matches fact, all of its values must be bound to values of the matched fact
 for what we need to define Bind method.

 ```cs